mikdangana/lstm_ekf/README.md

 Measurement, process noise & state transition matrix parameters for the extended Kalman filter (EKF) are typically curated by hand and distributed together with the filter once desirable performance is achieved during design testing.
 This approach produces tracking devices that work well enough for ideal conditions, but that can perform poorly for less optimal conditions, or unforeseen environments.

 In order to provide strong performance in all environments where the Kalman filter devices are used, an adaptive learning approach for parameter specification is better.
-This project attempts to accomplish and study that goal by using LSTM neural nets to estimate channel and noise covariance matrices.
+This project attempts to accomplish and study that goal by using LSTM neural nets to estimate channel and noise covariance, and system state transition matrices.
 Hence whenever a Kalman filter device designed this way is deployed, it will first undergo a couple of minutes of tuning where these parameters are learned, after which the EKF runs independently for optimal tracking.

 Further calibration could be done on demand whenever device conditions are perceived to have changed, or if more tuning is considered desirable.